Advanced Practice (Non-Medical Prescribing) (MSc/PgDip/PgCert)

 The information provided below relates to the specialist Non-Medical Prescribing pathway.It can either be undertaken as a stand-alone Postgraduate Certificate, or as part of the MSc Advanced Practice Non-Medical Prescribing.

-- The Cardiff Non-Medical Prescribing programme is designed to prepare nurses, midwives, pharmacists and allied health professionals to practise as Independent/Supplementary Prescribers as above and to meet the relevant standards set by the Nursing and Midwifery Council (NMC), Royal Pharmaceutical Society of Great Britain (RPSGB), and the Health Professions Council (HCPC).
+- The Cardiff Non-Medical Prescribing programme is designed to prepare nurses, midwives, physiotherapists and podiatrists to practise as Independent/Supplementary Prescribers as above and to meet the relevant standards set by the Nursing and Midwifery Council (NMC), Royal Pharmaceutical Society of Great Britain (RPSGB), and the Health Professions Council (HCPC).

 - The programme develops the critical analysis and personal reflection skills of course participants and prepares them for lifelong professional development.